 Claiming FAFSA Independent Student Status Using a Waiver

-An override isn't usually an option, however, if your parents simply refuse to offer their financial information so you can complete the FAFSA.
+An override isn't usually an option if your parents or legal guardians simply refuse to offer their financial information so you can complete the FAFSA.
 In that case, you'd also want to apply for scholarships to help fill any financial aid gaps.

-Plan Ahead If You're Claiming Independent Status
+Plan Ahead if You're Claiming Independent Status